oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

 ## Task 6: Create a Modal Page

-Create a Modal Page to add products to the cart.
+You'll create a modal page that enables users to add products to the cart through a pop-up interface.

 1. Navigate to **+** icon and select **Page**.